Unit Metric Case Studies

 Solution

-In order for the metric data to filter appropriately when the User Type dimension is used in the dashboard, the metric data needs to include the appropriate User Type associated to each value in the data we receive.
+In order for the metric data to filter appropriately when the User Type Dimension is used in the dashboard, the metric data must include the appropriate User Type associated to each value in the data CloudZero receives.

 Example shape of their https://api.cloudzero.com/unit-cost/v1/telemetry/metric/total-streams-by-day stream: